The #1 Way to Get Better as a Photographer

 I am also evaluating what shutter speed will freeze the photo enough to be sharp, or do I need to add motion with a slower shutter speed?

-A somewhat fast shutter speed with some subjects will still blur like this bird.
+A somewhat fast shutter speed may still result in blurring, as seen with this bird.

 You must know your camera and subject to know the proper shutter speed.
 Over the years, I have learned that faster shutter speeds improve the photo’s sharpness due to camera shake.

-The most significant difference in having lots of experience is that when I am in most situations, it is becoming rare that I haven’t shot something like this before.
+The most significant difference in having lots of experience is that, in most situations, it is becoming increasingly rare that I haven’t encountered something like this before.

 Don taught me that I need to shoot as much as possible to grow and get the shot.